Analysis | Almost none of the deaths linked to recent protests are known to have been committed by protesters

 A review of 27 deaths linked to either protests or subsequent violence since late May indicates that those ultimately alleged to be culpable, in cases where a suspect or perpetrator were identified, were almost never actually part of the protest movement.

 That same phenomenon played out this week.
-After unrest erupted in Kenosha, Wis., following the shooting of Jacob Blake by police, two people were fatally shot and one wounded during a confrontation with police on Tuesday night.
-On Wednesday, police arrested 17-year-old Kyle Rittenhouse, but Kenosha Sheriff David G. Beth said he did not know for sure whether Rittenhouse was acting as a member of a self-proclaimed militia.
+After unrest erupted in Kenosha, Wis., following the shooting of Jacob Blake by police, two people were fatally shot and one wounded Tuesday during a chaotic night of demonstrations.

+On Wednesday, police arrested the alleged gunman, 17-year-old Kyle Rittenhouse.
+The shooting came as self-declared militia members and armed counterprotesters have appeared in the city, though authorities have said they do not know for certain whether Rittenhouse was acting as a member of a self-proclaimed militia.
 The names of the victims have not been released.

 Given the confusion that surrounds protests and incidents of looting, it can be hard to identify occasions in which deaths are directly linked to involvement in general unrest.
-A number of deaths identified as linked to protests soon after the events occurred later turned out to instead be unrelated, acts of what could callously be called everyday violence.
+A number of deaths identified as linked to protests soon after the events occurred later turned out to be unrelated — acts that could callously be called everyday violence.

 Below, the 24 other deaths we identified, along with any identified suspects in the case and the circumstances in which the deaths occurred.

 Calvin Horton Jr. Shot on May 27 in Minneapolis.
 John Rieple, the owner of a pawnshop being targeted by looters, allegedly fired his shotgun at the group.
-It’s not clear if Horton was participating in looting.
+It is not clear whether Horton was participating in the looting.
 Rieple has not been charged.

 Chris Beaty.
 Shot on May 30 in Indianapolis.
-Beaty was shot by an unknown assailant in an attack that was linked to nearby protests, but it’s not clear if that was the case.
+Beaty was shot by an unknown assailant in an attack that was linked to nearby protests, but it is not clear whether that was the case.

 Dorian Murrell.
 Shot on May 30 in Indianapolis.
 Tyler Newby claims that he shot Murrell in self-defense after an altercation with a group of people near a protest.
 Newby has been charged with murder.